 Family 29th Dec, 2020

-The pressure that family put on each other for the most mundane task often exceeds anything a friend would even think of trying.
+The family pressure put on each other for the most mundane task often exceeds anything a friend would even think of trying.
 Because these may be the people who know you the best, your parents and siblings are uniquely placed to know which of your buttons to push when they want something and vice versa.
 The guilt tripping, calling in favours, passive aggressive behaviour, or outright demands can be incredibly difficult to resist.
-However, it is important to draw a line between what you are prepared/ have time to do and what would cause you stress, anxiety or any other issues.
+It is important to draw a line though, between what you are prepared/have time to do and what would cause you stress, anxiety, or any other issues.

 Neutralise Passive Aggressive Behaviour: